railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 When your inventory operation is finished you can confirm it using the button to the bottom right of the form.
-Open ERP will then automatically create the stock moves to close the gaps, as mentioned at the start of this chapter.
+OpenERP will then automatically create the stock moves to close the gaps, as mentioned at the start of this chapter.
 You can verify the moves generated using the second tab of the inventory operation form.